anandngn/tmppub/MTerm/writeup.md

 # Sensor Fusion - 3D Object Detection

-## A deep-learning approach is used to detect vehicles in LiDAR data based on a birds-eye view perspective of the 3D point-cloud.
-Also, a series of performance measures is used to evaluate the performance of the detection approach.
-We use Waymo Open dataset for processing the lidars.
+## In this post, we do a deep-learning approach for detecting vehicles in LiDAR data based on a birds-eye view perspective of the 3D point-cloud.
+We also employ a series of performance measures to evaluate the performance of the detection approach.
+We use Waymo Open dataset for processing the lidars across four sections of this post to :
+- Section 1 : Compute Lidar Point-Cloud from Range Image
+- Section 2 : Create Birds-Eye View from Lidar PCL
+- Section 3 : Model-based Object Detection in BEV Image
+- Section 4 : Performance Evaluation for Object Detection

+---

 ## Section 1 : Compute Lidar Point-Cloud from Range Image